-The Environmental Planning Section recommends approval of DSP-18024 and TCP2-037-2017-03 subject to one condition that has been included in the Recommendation section of this technical staff report.
+The Planning Board approved TCP2-037-2017-03 subject to one condition, that has been included in this resolution.

 - i.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-At the time of the writing of this technical staff report, DPIE did not provide comments on the subject application. - j.
-Prince George's County Police Department-At the time of the writing of this technical staff report, the Police Department did not provide comments on the subject application. - k.
-Prince George's County Health Department-At the time of the writing of this technical staff report, the Health Department did not provide comments on the subject application.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-At the time of the writing of this resolution, DPIE did not provide comments on the subject application. - j.
+Prince George's County Police Department-At the time of the writing of this resolution, the Police Department did not provide comments on the subject application.

-- 1. Washington Suburban Sanitary Commission (WSSC)-At the time of the writing of this technical staff report, WSSC did not provide comments on the subject application. - m.
-Verizon-At the time of the writing of this technical staff report, Verizon did not provide comments on the subject application. - n.
-Baltimore Gas and Electric Company (BG&E)-At the time of the writing of this technical staff report, BG&E did not provide comments on the subject application. - 15.
-Based on the foregoing, and as required by Section 27-285(b)(1) of the Zoning Ordinance, the DSP will, if approved with the proposed conditions below, represent a most reasonable alternative for satisfying the site design guidelines without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 16.
+- k.
+Prince George's County Health Department-At the time of the writing of this resolution, the Health Department did not provide comments on the subject application. - 1.
+Washington Suburban Sanitary Commission (WSSC)-At the time of the writing of this resolution, WSSC did not provide comments on the subject application. - m.
+Verizon-At the time of the writing of this resolution, Verizon did not provide comments on the subject application. - n.
+Baltimore Gas and Electric Company (BG&E)-At the time of the writing of this resolution, BG&E did not provide comments on the subject application. - 15.
+Based on the foregoing, and as required by Section 27-285(b)(1) of the Zoning Ordinance, the Planning Board noted that this DSP, as conditioned will represent a reasonable alternative for satisfying the site design guidelines without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 16.
 As required by Section 27-285(b)(2) of the Zoning Ordinance, the DSP is required to be in conformance with the approved CSP-10004.
 However, it is noted that Council Bill CB-83-2015 amended Section 27-282, Submittal Requirements, to allow the DSP to amend the CSP, which is discussed in Finding 9.
 Therefore, the DSP can be found to be in general conformance with the CSP. - 17.
 Section 27-285(b)(4) of the Zoning Ordinance provides the following required finding for approval of a DSP: